- Scuba Shack Diving -

 We are very passionate about teaching students PADI scuba diving courses, we all have a wealth of scuba diving experience to pass on, coupled with patience & personal skills, which all make learning to scuba dive fun and adventurous!

 So please call us or drop us an email and discuss just what kind of experience you're hoping for?
 Are you looking to dip your toe into the ocean for the first time?
 Or aiming to move up the ladder of PADI dive certifications?
 Did you want to go face to face with sharks or peer through softly waving kelp at the steel bones of long lost ships?
 Tell us what you're dreaming of and we'll be happy to explain what we can do to make it real for you.

 Get More Info

-The underwater enchanted Kelp Forests are where plants grow like tall trees.
+Scuba Diving in Cape Town Scuba diving in Cape Town is beautiful.
+The underwater enchanted Kelp Forests in Cape Town, are where plants grow like tall trees.
 It is truly a beautiful and serene dive.
-These forests are home to a large variety of Marine Life, Gully Sharks, Shy sharks, Pajama sharks, Crabs and many species of fish.
-In between the Kelp Forests are stunning Reefs, with gullies and swim…About this Blog
+These forests are home to a large variety of Marine Life, Gully Sharks, Shy sharks, Pajama sharks, Crabs and many…About this Blog

 The plant kingdom is made up of multi-cellular, photosynthetic Eukaryotas.
 These multi-cellular organisms contain specialized cells that perform different tasks.
 Algae are some of the simplest aquatic plants, often referred to as seaweed in the marine environment.
 Marine algae are abundant throughout the ocean and can either float freely or cling to substrate such as…About this Blog